rickb777/where/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rickb777/where)](https://goreportcard.com/report/github.com/rickb777/where)
 [![Issues](https://img.shields.io/github/issues/rickb777/where.svg)](https://github.com/rickb777/where/issues)

-* Provides a fluent API for dynamically constructing SQL 'where' clauses.
+* Provides a fluent API for dynamically constructing SQL `WHERE` & `HAVING` clauses.
 * Also supports dynamic `LIMIT`, `OFFSET` and `ORDER BY` clauses.
 * Allows the identifiers to be quoted to suit different SQL dialects, or not at all.
 * `dialect` package supports different placeholder styles.